WHAT SETS US APART

 MISSION: "Discover what no one else knows: How to do a thorough assessment is no secret."

 Discover what many leaders in Skilled Nursing Facilities & Long Term Care Facilities do not know.
-Many Directors of Nursing and Administrators do not know the definition of "fall" and are shocked when that topic is discussed in our MDS Training.
+Many Directors of Nursing and Administrators do not know the full definition of "fall" and are in for a surprise when that topic is discussed in our MDS Training.
 Whether finding out something about your resident that no other staff knows or discovering an error in the MDS manual that CMS will need to clarify, being thorough makes an MDS assessment more accurate.

-MDS/RAI Advisor provides full MDS training and MDS-related educational opportunities in California to accurately assess residents and accurately code the MDS.
-MDS/RAI Advisor caters to nurses and other Interdisciplinary Team members of Skilled Nursing Facilities to provide the following:
+MDS/RAI Advisor provides full MDS training and MDS-related educational opportunities to accurately assess residents and accurately code the MDS.
+MDS/RAI Advisor caters to nurses and other Interdisciplinary Team members of Skilled Nursing Facilities, Nursing Homes and Non-Critical Access Swing Bed Facilities to provide the following:

 We got answers...